 Figure 1 - TDD Beamforming Information field for the DMG Mulit-Static Sensing Request

-The AID/UID, Measurement Setup Id and Instance Id fields identify the sensing measurement and the instance.
+The AID/UID, Measurement Setup Id, Measurement Burst Id and Sensing Instance Number fields identify the sensing measurement and the instance.

-The Sense Response field indicates whether the frames serves as a sensing request (set to 1) or sensing response (set to 1)

 The STA Multi-Static Id field indicates the order of the receiving STA in the Multi-Static Sensing PPDU.

 The Num of STAs in Instance field indicates the number of STA participating in the instatnce.